andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - Once every 2+ years
     - Never
     - Don't know
+    - Other

-*Q3.5*: What kind of government officials does your organization have contact with?
+*Q4.5*: What kind of government officials does your organization have contact with? (select all that apply)

 :   Multiple answers allowed